The Howling (film): Box office

 The film grossed $1,160,172 in its opening weekend.
 Per Variety's weekly chart, based on a sample of 20-24 markets, the film was ranked number one for the week; however, Back Roads, which opened in 635 more theatres, grossed more nationally, with $3 million.
 The Howling grossed $17.9 million in the United States and Canada.

+Themes and style

+According to Scott Tobias of The Guardian, the film played a pivotal role in modernizing classic movie monsters, particularly werewolves, by incorporating graphic practical effects and explicit sexuality while interweaving references to the film's context; it also, loosely, referenced the Jonestown incident, as the lead character, Karen, retreated to a forest community known as ‘The Colony’.

+According to The New York Times, The Howling introduces themes of indulgence of primal, animalistic desires, particularly focusing on the sexual aspects of werewolves.
+It also offers a satirical commentary on television and the media, with its sensationalistic approach, focusing on personalities like Dr. George Waggner.
+The film also critiques how television sensationalizes violence and focuses on the darker aspects of human nature.

-Home video
+Home media

 Shout!
 Factory re-released The Howling on DVD and Blu-ray on June 18, 2013 through their Scream Factory imprint.
 The film was previously released to DVD by MGM (owners of the video and TV distribution rights to The Howling due to the distribution deal with StudioCanal and Sony Pictures, the current owners of the AVCO Embassy library) on August 26, 2003 as a Region 1 widescreen Special Edition DVD.

 Sequels and remake

 There have been seven sequels to The Howling.
 In May 2015, a newly formed production company bought the rights to the original film and were working on a ninth film, a remake of the original.
 In 2020, Andy Muschietti was hired to direct the remake for Netflix.

 A comic book series by Space Goat Productions entitled The Howling: Revenge of the Werewolf Queen began publication in May 2017, acting as a direct sequel to the original film, ignoring the film sequels.